superhero/js.core/README.md

 The bootstrap process is meant to run once, before anything else in the application.
 A few different settings can be set through this process, described below:

-***relative-pathname*** *used in below description is represents a pathname relative to the the main directory of the application filename, eg:"require.main.filename"*

 ### Bootstrap Template View

+***\* relative-pathname*** *used in below description represents a pathname relative to the the main directory of the application filename, eg:"require.main.filename"*

 ```js
 module.exports =